 - offering physical activities (e.g., individual, cooperative or competitive sports) while students are at recess or attending after-school programs

-According to the APA’s analysis of 26 studies, increasing the time spent on physical education and enriching the physical educational curriculum, appear to be the most effective ways to utilize physical activity to improve children’s academic achievement and behavior.
+According to the APA’s analysis of 26 studies, increasing the time spent on physical education and enriching the physical educational curriculum, appears to be the most effective way to utilize physical activity to improve children’s academic achievement and behavior.

 Related Article: 5 Ways that Physical Education is As Important as School Work

 See a sample video below of a math lesson with integrated movement.

 Administrators and educators can put research into practice.
 They can improve students’ academic performance and behavior by increasing or enriching physical education in schools, and integrating physical activity into lessons.

 Further research is needed to support which type of exercise intervention is best, along with most efficient way to implement the intervention.